Search

 "We're going to cut off all trade with Spain.
 We don't want anything to do with Spain," he added.

-Military Bases Relocation
+Military Bases Dispute

 The U.S. relocated 15 aircraft, including refuelling tankers, from the Rota and Moron military bases in southern Spain after the country's Socialist leadership said it would not allow them to be used to attack Iran.

-Defence Spending Dispute
+Defence Spending and NATO Obligations

-Trump again referenced Spain's refusal to heed U.S. calls for all NATO members to spend 5% of their GDP on defence, and added: "Spain has absolutely nothing that we need.
+Trump again referenced Spain's refusal to heed U.S. calls for all NATO members to spend 5% of their GDP on defence, and added: "Spain has absolutely nothing that we need."

 "All business having to do with Spain, I have the right to stop it.
-Embargoes - do anything I want with it - and we may do that with Spain," he said.
+Embargoes - do anything I want with it - and we may do that with Spain," he said, again expressing his frustration with the Supreme Court's ruling last month that his broadest global tariffs were illegal under a national emergencies law.

 SPAIN RESPONDS